-Similarly there are many different trace configurations that are used in printed circuit boards to achieve controlled impedance.
+Similarly, to achieve controlled impedance, there are many different trace configurations that are used in printed circuit boards.

 Controlled impedance boards use a plane layer as the shield, the laminate as the insulator and the conductor is the trace.
-The impedance of the trace on the board is determined by its dimensions, the materials used.
+The impedance of the trace on the board is determined by its dimensions and the materials used.

-Obviously wires, cables or traces primary purpose is to transfer signal power from one gadget to another and maximum signal power is transferred when the impedances are matched.
+Obviously wires, cables and traces primary purpose is to transfer signal power from one gadget to another, and maximum signal power is transferred when the impedances are matched.
 Going back to the TV, the antenna has a natural characteristic impedance.
-To transfer the maximum signal power from the antenna to the cable requires that the cable impedance to match the antenna impedance.
-In addition the TV impedance must match the cable impedance.
-When you have a matched system; the antenna to cable to TV then the best signal is passed from the antenna to the cable and on to the TV.
-If they’re not then the maximum signal transfer does not happen.
-Then only a portion of the signal power is transferred from the sending device into the receiving device – be it wire, coax or a trace.
+To transfer the maximum signal power from the antenna to the cable requires that the cable impedance matches the antenna impedance.
+In addition, the TV impedance must match the cable impedance.
+When you have a matched system; the antenna to cable, and cable to TV, then the best signal is passed from the antenna to the cable and on to the TV.
+If they’re not, then the maximum signal transfer does not happen.
+Then, only a portion of the signal power is transferred from the sending device into the receiving device – be it wire, coax, or a trace.
 The remainder of the signal power is reflected back to the sending device.

-This reflected signal eventually reaches the TV for the second time later than the original causing the TV to display multiple copies of the same picture; the original and the delayed reflected signal, much like an echo.
-If the signal had been carrying sensor information to your car’s fuel injection system through a series of circuit boards and wires parts of that data might bounce back and forth a few times causing your car to quit running smoothly.
+This reflected signal eventually reaches the TV for the second time, later than the original, causing the TV to display multiple copies of the same picture: the original and the delayed reflected signal, much like an echo.
+If the signal had been carrying sensor information to your car’s fuel injection system through a series of circuit boards and wires, parts of that data might bounce back and forth a few times, causing your car to stop running smoothly.

 Exactly the same factors apply to signal transfer through traces on a printed circuit board.
 Traces that carry signals containing high frequencies, must be designed to match the impedance of the driver and receiver devices.
 The longer the trace, or the greater the frequencies involved, then the greater the need to control the trace impedance.
 The board manufacturer controls the impedance by varying the dimensions or cross-sectional area and spacing of the trace or laminate.

-As the operating speed of electronic circuits has increased, so has the need for printed boards to have controlled impedances and therefor the majority of board manufacturers are producing them.
+As the operating speed of electronic circuits has increased, so has the need for printed boards to have controlled impedances and, therefore, the majority of board manufacturers are producing them.

 The typical test coupon is a board built with exactly the same layer and trace construction as the product board.
 Coupon traces are designed to be the same width and on the same layer as the controlled impedance traces on the board along with the same aperture codes (D-code) and planes.

-Impedance can be measured using a network analyzer, a laboratory Time Domain Reflectometer (TDR) or a controlled impedance test system that employs TDR techniques.
+Trace impedance calculators typically use a network analyzer, a laboratory Time Domain Reflectometer (TDR) or a controlled impedance test system that employs TDR techniques to measure impendance.

 Network analyzers and laboratory TDRs are highly complex and sophisticated laboratory instruments that typically need to be operated with great care by a skilled engineer.
 A controlled impedance test system that uses TDR measurement techniques and is specifically designed for measuring controlled impedance on printed circuit boards is the most common equipment used in the industry.